 NWEA MAP Math and Reading Assessments and NNAT Gifted Aptitude Test

-Nominated P-CCS second through fifth graders usually take all three tests in their home school,however there may be an alternate location required if the students is absent on the day(s) testing is administered in their elementary building.
+Nominated P-CCS second through fifth graders usually take all three tests in their home school,however there may be an alternate location required if astudent is absent on the day(s) testing is administered in his/her elementary building.
 All other nominated students will take these tests at a time and location determined by the TAG department.
 This includes nominated P-CCS students in grades 6-7 and all students who live in the district but do not attend a Plymouth-Canton Community school.
 The tests take approximately four hours and will be administered over the course of two or three school days.
 It is the parent’s responsibility to provide transportation to and from the test location(s) for their child.
-The exact dates, times, and locations for all students will be advised via e-mail in January and will be posted on the TAG website.
+The exact dates, times, and locations for all students will be advised via e-mail in late January and will be posted on the TAG website.
 There is a $35.00 non-refundable test fee for applicants who do not attend a P-CCS school but instead attend a private or charter school or are home schooled.
 Please make checks payable to "PCCS" and mail it to Gallimore Elementary School, attention TAG office 8375 N. Sheldon Rd, Canton, MI 48187.

 The results of the NWEA MAP Math and Reading and gifted aptitude tests are reviewed in the district in mid to late April.
 The TAG office uses these test scores to identify students eligible for placement in the TAG program.